World of Wearable Art: Event

-Exhibition
+Exhibitions

 The World of WearableArt and Classic Cars Collection exhibited garments from the World of WearableArt Awards Show, along with a collection of around 140 classic cars in Nelson, New Zealand from 2001 until it was closed due to pressures resulting from COVID-19 in May 2020.
 The vehicle side of the collection remained and was reopened on the same site in August 2020 as the Nelson Classic Car Museum.